fenixkz/cartpole_dqn/ReadMe.md

 Here is an example of the potential results (DQN):
 ![Rewards](https://github.com/fenixkz/cartpole_dqn/blob/torch/figures/DQN_rewards.png)

-In this instance, the maximum number of steps the model was able to balance the pole in evaluate mode was **305**.
+In this instance, the maximum number of steps the model was able to balance the pole in evaluate mode was **235**.

 Here is an example of training results for DDQN:
 ![Rewards](https://github.com/fenixkz/cartpole_dqn/blob/torch/figures/DDQN_rewards.png)

-In this case, in evaluate mode the pole was banalcing for hours
+In this case, in evaluate mode the pole was balancing for hours